Brar21/Python_Learning/README.md

     4. Logical operators => "and,or,not" check logic in functions.

 # type() functions and typecasting
   - if you have number in string and you want to add number in that string, Just put variable name as parameter in ```int(varibele.name)``` then string number will be convert in number or integer.
 But it is valid on number or integers.

+# String
+  *String is just a Datatype in Python*
+  *You can write with three ways*
+   1. Single quoted string -> course="Pyhton"
+   2. Double quoted string -> language="Hindi"
+   3. Triple quoted string -> easy='''Yes'''

+# String Slicing
+  - slice means chop into peaces "Simple words to make every single words as string you can use "Slicing" in pyhton.

+  *what you need to know for use slicing?*
+  1. Index -> this is given by pyhton internaly to string chracters.
+  2. Length -> total words or chracters in string is Length of that string.